 Only allow HTTPS connections from visitors that support the selected TLS protocol version or newer.
 Suggesting to allow TLS protocol since TLS 1.1 and disallow TLS 1.2 after March 2020.

 Onion Routing allows routing traffic from legitimate users on the Tor network through Cloudflare’s onion services rather than exit nodes, thereby improving the privacy of the users and enabling more fine-grained protection.
 It doesn’t make any harm to turn this feature on.

 Enable the latest version of the TLS protocol for improved security and performance.
 Strongly suggested to enable this feature as roughly 30% of the traffic is using already TLS 1.3.

 Automatic HTTPS Rewrites

 Automatic HTTPS Rewrites helps fix mixed content by changing HTTP to HTTPS for all resources or links on your web site that can be served with HTTPS.
-Strongly suggesting to turn this feature on to avoid browser’s „mixed content“ errors when usage of HTTP and HTTPS is mixed within the website.
+Strongly suggested to turn this feature on to avoid browser’s „mixed content“ errors when the usage of HTTP and HTTPS is mixed within the website.